Frank Schoonmaker

-Schoonmaker also collaborated in the wine trade with Alexis Lichine, another wine writer, and the pair was considered the two most influential wine writers in the US for several decades.
+Schoonmaker also collaborated in the wine trade with Alexis Lichine, another wine writer.
+Together they were considered the most influential wine writers in the US for several decades.
 In January 1976, Frank Schoonmaker died at his home at 50 East 72nd Street in New York City.

 Army service

 In 1939 Schoonmaker joined a new division of the U.S. Army known as the Office of Strategic Services or O.S.S, where he was stationed in Spain.
 He received the Bronze Star for his work with the O.S.S.
 After the war, Alexis Lichine negotiated a full partnership with Schoonmaker, but the wine partnership ended bitterly.
 In 1946, after many months of trying to find a compromise that would work for both, Lichine went to work as the import-export manager for United Distillers of America.

 Wine writings and marketing

 Schoonmaker's importance was both as a writer, the author of the Complete Wine Book (1934) and later the classic Frank Schoonmaker's Encyclopedia of Wine, and as a wine importer, who found American markets especially for small scale growers in Burgundy such as Domaine Ponsot in Morey St Denis and the Marquis d'Angerville in Volnay.
 Together with Baudoin, Schoonmaker played a seminal role in creating a market for wines bottled by the grower/winemaker rather than by a negotiant' – a merchant/shipper.
 He started "Frank Schoonmaker Selections" in 1936 in New York City.

 In 1972 The 'Frank Schoonmaker Selections' company was purchased by a division of the Souverain wine conglomerate.
 It was owned by Pillsbury of Minneapolis, Minnesota.
 In 1974 the Souverain wineries and the Frank Schoonmaker Import wine business were sold to St. Helena's Freemark Abbey wine group, and was renamed Rutherford Hill Winery.
 The same year a group of 179 grape growers bought the Alexander Valley Souverain facility.
 It has since become the property of Francis Ford Coppola.
 The Frank Schoonmaker Selections division was liquidated in 1975.